Charting a Path to a More Equitable and Sustainable Food Industry

 The Open for Good campaign also includes a number of new initiatives aimed at creating a stronger and more equitable future, including:

 The Foundation is commissioning several pieces of original research with Race Forward, including a project examining the state of racial equity in the food and beverage industry.
 The findings of this research will be shared in a public report in Fall 2021.
 This research will help set a benchmark from which the broader food and beverage industry can make progress and will also inform the Foundation’s programs addressing systemic inequities in the industry.
+[Editor's note: As of 2022, this research is now being conducted independently by the James Beard Foundation, with results being released in Fall 2023.]

 The Foundation has commissioned research on women-led businesses with Dr. Deborah Harris of Texas State University, complemented by a benchmark study by Dr. Lilly Janeslie of Cornell University to investigate the impediments to career advancement for women in the industry.